Philippine Tarsier Foundation: Tarsier habitat management

-Carlito Pizarras serves as the Field Supervisor of the sanctuary, as employee of the foundation, assuming responsibility for the maintenance of the net enclosure and its inmates.
+Carlito Pizarras, dubbed as the "tarsier man", serves as the Field Supervisor of the sanctuary.
+As employee of the foundation, he assumes responsibility for the maintenance of the net enclosure and its inmates.

 The foundation further coordinates the conduct of reforestation projects and other related activities or initiatives.

 Community management

 The foundation plans to expand and replicate the program in other areas with Philippine tarsier populations like Mindanao, Leyte, and Samar.

 Visitor management

-The Tarsier Research and Development Center about 14 km outside the provincial capital, Tagbilaran City, in the town of Corella, Bohol, also serves as visitor center.
+The Tarsier Research and Development Center is situated about 14 km. outside the provincial capital, Tagbilaran City, in the town of Corella, Bohol.
+It also serves as a visitor center.

 Tarsier trail

 The tarsier trail begins at the Tarsier Research and Development Center in Barangay Canapnapan, Corella, Bohol and covers a 134-hectare forested area.

 Foundation

 Board of trustees and officers

 On April 17, 1996, the Philippine Tarsier Foundation Inc. was registered with the Philippine Securities and Exchange Commission, with the following prominent Bohol residents listed as incorporators: the Rev. Florante Camacho, SVD, president of the Divine Word College of Tagbilaran; Anos Fonacier, municipal councilor of Panglao, Bohol and resort operator; and Col. (Ret.)
 Zosimo Angan, businessman.
 They were later joined by Richard Uy, banker, and Marlito Uy, department store owner.
-Elected principal officers were Fonacier as chairman; Camacho as president; and Alvarez, who is the only non-Boholano on the board, as executive vice-president.
+Elected principal officers were Fonacier as chairman; Camacho as president; and Jesus Alvarez, who is the only non-Boholano on the board, as executive vice-president.